A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Introduction

 \subsection{Innovations and main results}

-Our general approach to the classification result is the following: Instead of working directly within the setting of measure-preserving transformations, we use topological models (see Section \ref{measpres}) to transform the classification problem for extensions with relative discrete spectrum into a question of topological dynamics, i.e., the study of continuous actions $\varphi\colon G \times K \rightarrow K, \, (t,x) \mapsto \varphi_t(x)$ of a topological group\footnote{In this article, $G$ will be discrete.} $G$ on compact spaces $K$.
-This idea is quite old and already applied effectively by Ellis \cite{ellis}.\footnote{See also the proof of the Halmos-von Neumann theorem given in \cite[Theorem VIII.4]{DNP}, as well as \cite[Section 3]{kreidler-hermle}.} However, we highlight that even in the classical case of ergodic systems considered by Ellis, our methods yield a new proof of the classification result avoiding the Choquet theoretic techniques used in \cite{ellis}.
+Our general approach to the classification result is the following: Instead of working directly within the setting of measure-preserving transformations, we use topological models (see Section \ref{measpres}) to transform the classification problem for extensions with relative discrete spectrum into a question of topological dynamics, i.e., the study of continuous actions $\varphi\colon G \times K \rightarrow K, \, (t,x) \mapsto \varphi_t(x)$ of a topological group $G$ on compact spaces $K$ (here, $G$ will be discrete).
+This idea is quite old and already applied effectively by Ellis \cite{ellis} (see also the proof of the Halmos-von Neumann theorem given in \cite[Theorem VIII.4]{DNP}, as well as \cite[Section 3]{kreidler-hermle}).
+However, we highlight that even in the case of ergodic systems considered by Ellis, our methods yield a new proof of the classification result avoiding the Choquet theoretic techniques used in \cite{ellis}.

 Due to this bridge between topological dynamics and ergodic theory, we first study extensions $q \colon (K;\varphi) \rightarrow (L;\psi)$ between topological dynamical systems which are \enquote{relatively ergodic} and \enquote{have relative discrete spectrum} in a topological sense.
-We also have the important additional conditions (coming from the constructed topological models) that $q$ is an open map and that the space $L$ is a Stonean space, i.e., a extremally disconnected compact space.
+We also have the crucial additional conditions (coming from the topological models) that $q$ is an open map and that $L$ is a Stonean (i.e., extremally disconnected compact) space.

-Similar to the measure-theoretic situation described above, a typical example for an extension with relative discrete spectrum in this topological framework is a \emph{skew-product extension} $q_c \colon (L \times H/U;\varphi_c) \rightarrow (L;\psi)$ constructed from the following data: a topological dynamical system $(L;\psi)$, a compact group $H$, a closed subgroup $U \subset H$, and a (continuous) cocycle $G \times L \rightarrow H$ into $H$.
+Similar to the measure-theoretic situation described above, a typical example for an extension with relative discrete spectrum in this topological framework is a \emph{skew-product extension} $q_c \colon (L \times H/U;\varphi_c) \rightarrow (L;\psi)$ constructed from the following data: a topological dynamical system $(L;\psi)$, a compact group $H$, a closed subgroup $U \subset H$, and a \emph{continuous} cocycle $G \times L \rightarrow H$ into $H$.
 The action of $G$ on $L \times H/U$ is then given by $(\varphi_c)_t(l,xU) \coloneqq (\psi_t(l),c(t,l)xU)$ for $(l,xU) \in L \times H/U$ and $t \in G$.